Guest post by Christian Flores, founder of The Anime Historian.

 That’s right for the FIRST 3.
 It took me 6 re-watches to get my head around the movie and create a clear structure of what the hell went on.
 That’s probably an exaggeration since I have to take a couple of breaks whenever someone talked about Miura sensei’s boobs or whenever Norimichi is having interactions with his friends, and it was very hard to get through that train scene with the flying horses and stuff, even thinking about it right now is making me stare in the empty wall in front of me and rethink my life choices.
 But I’ve constantly reminded myself that as a reviewer I should give this movie a chance because it is impossible for a film to be just BAD, there has to be something good about it otherwise the money spent on making would’ve been better off feeding the homeless.

-After 6 re-watches, 15 breaks, 2 tubs of popcorn, and about 8 hours spent on watching it alone, I have finally seen through the veil and understood Fireworks and it did nothing but made me even more disappointed.
+After 6 re-watches, 15 breaks, 2 tubs of popcorn, and about 8 hours spent watching it alone, I have finally seen through the veil and understood Fireworks and it did nothing but made me even more disappointed.

-Because it actually has the potential to be better than Your Name, it can be really good, if it wasn’t so bad.
+Because it has the potential to be better than Your Name, it can be really good, if it wasn’t so bad.

 The movie is comprehensible and can still be followed up until the last 20 minutes of it where the sky suddenly looked like the inside of the magical ball, and somehow, got magical properties into it.
 Why is this so?
 We’ll talk about it later but for now, here’s the story itself so that you can understand things better.